NatronGitHub/Natron/Documentation/source/guide/compositing-exprs.rst

 .. warning::

-    Returning the value of the parameter dimension for which the expression is being evaluated will not cause an infinite recursion but instead will yield an error when setting the expression.
+    Returning the value of the parameter dimension for which the expression is being evaluated will not cause an infinite recursion but instead will return the value of the parameter without evaluating the expression.

 Dimension names (x,y,r,g,b, w,h , etc...) are merely corresponding to a 0-based index,
 and can be interchanged, e.g::